Oracle Database Vault enables you to control administrative access to your data.

 Oracle Database Vault provides controls to prevent unauthorized privileged users from accessing sensitive data and to prevent unauthorized database changes.

-The Oracle Database Vault security controls protect application data from unauthorized access, and comply with privacy and regulatory requirements.
+The Oracle Database Vault security controls protect application data from unauthorized access, and helps you to comply with privacy and regulatory requirements.

 You can deploy controls to block privileged account access to application data and control sensitive operations inside the database using trusted path authorization.
-Through the analysis of privileges and roles, you can increase the security of existing applications by using least privilege best practices.
+Oracle Database Vault helps you increase the security of existing applications by using least privilege best practices.
 Oracle Database Vault secures existing database environments transparently, eliminating costly and time consuming application changes.

 Privileged database accounts are one of the most commonly used pathways for gaining access to sensitive applications data in the database.